mrTooT/klm-assignment/README.md

 My assumption is that KLM uses a (self maintained) design library.
 Therefor I included the CSS Library Bulma to mimic that.

-I would love to explain my design choices further in detail.

 Please login with flightnumber = `PZIGZ3`

 Please note that because of time constraints, I put not that much effort into the Flight Details page.
 I only used Bulma elements to quickly display the data